Downtown Manhattan in March. Photo by Alëna Adamson

 Sweet Deal!
 2.50 for a Black Hole experience.

 Last week I went to a park with a Soviet Cheburashka toy in my “New York Keith Haring” canvas bag.
-This stuffed animal “unknown to science” became a visual symbol of my past.
+This stuffed animal “unknown to science” (from a Soviet cartoon) became a visual symbol of my past.
 I put all my rebel-child upsetting experiences into that stupid looking male doll.
 Too long to explain, but I had to destroy Cheburashka by orders of my Gestalt therapist.

 I wanted to burn him first, but that would be hard to carry out in the NYC Parks space.
 Burning ritual of that woolen creature made out of highly-flammable russian plastic materials might even cause Great Inwood Hill fires which will smoke up the entire Manhattan island.
 Too much of the risk.
 And so I decided that I want my trauma toy animal to be eaten by dogs.